Teradata/stacki-wiki/Creating-and-Using-Distributins.md

 % Create a new distribution
 `# stack create distribution name=test-dist`

+and list it:

+`# stack list distribution`

+You'll see there are not pallets associated with the distribution, so we'll add the minimum pallets: stacki and an OS pallet.
+Any applications pallets may be added too.

 % Add pallets to the distribution.

-A distribution requires an OS pallet and the stacki pallet.
-Any other available application pallets can be added also.

 See which rolls are available: